Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-ampli.md

 ---
 title: Android
-description: Learn how to install and use the Ampli SDK for the Android Java and Kotlin runtimes.
+description: Learn how to install and use the Amplitude Data Ampli SDK for the Android Java and Kotlin runtimes.
 icon: material/android
 ---